remp2020/crm-skeleton/README.md

 }
 ```

 Providing a placeholder for widgets is straight-forward.
-In your `.latte` template file, include following snippet to the space where you want the widgets to be displayed:
+In your `.latte` template file, include the `control` macro to the space where you want the widgets to be displayed:

 ```latte
 <div class="row">